 It is a short hike to Hazard Canyon Reef and there is a lot to see.
 Dogs are not allowed.
 No fee or permit is required to hike Dune Trail in Montaña de Oro State Park, so get out and enjoy!

-To get to the trailhead: From the 101 Freeway south of San Luis Obispo, take exit 200 onto Los Osos Valley Road.
+To get to the trailhead: From Highway 101 south of San Luis Obispo, take exit 200 onto Los Osos Valley Road.
 Drive a total of fifteen miles northwest toward Montaña de Oro State Park.
 After 11.2 miles, Los Osos Valley Road becomes Pecho Valley Road and turns sharply to the south.
 Continue 2.7 miles, entering Montaña de Oro State Park and a eucalyptus grove.
-Turn right into a large dirt pullout for Hazard Canyon (If you reach Spooner’s Cove and the visitor center, you’ve gone too far).
-There is usually a collection of horse trailers in the dirt lot.
+Turn right into a large dirt turnout for Hazard Canyon (If you reach Spooner’s Cove and the visitor center, you’ve gone too far).
+A collection of horse trailers are often positioned in the dirt lot.
 The trail begins from the north end of the lot, labeled simply “beach.”

 Trailhead address: Pecho Valley Road, Montaña de Oro State Park, Los Osos, CA 93402